bradygresham/gunslingers/README.md

 # gunslingers
 Using my own custom 2d engine created with SDL, gunslingers is a game where two players duel each other on a local machine.
 This turn based game, with a rock paper scissors style combat system, takes place over 5 rounds.

+What started as a simple game led to me learning about renderers, texture caching, and much more.